-- 1. CERT conducts annual tabletop and/or functional exercises - Public Safety collaborates with internal and external campus partners to develop, exercise, and implement emergency action plans, which includes testing of shelterin-place procedures - 3.
-Environmental Health and Safety facilitates four (4) evacuation drills a year in residential facilities and three (3) times a year in campus buildings - 4.
+- CERT conducts annual tabletop and/or functional exercises to test emergency response procedures - Public Safety collaborates with internal and external campus partners to develop, exercise, and implement emergency action plans, which includes testing of shelterin-place procedures - 3.
+Environmental Health and Safety facilitates four (4) evacuation drills a year in residential facilities and three (3) times a year in campus buildings on the main campus - 4.
+The program directors of the Los Angeles program and the London Center lead and facilitate evacuation drills and testing of the emergency notification system each semester. - 5.
 Announced tests of the ENS and OWS simultaneously twice a year during the fall and spring semesters